agileandy/testTool/README.md

 A deterministic browser-driven testing tool that executes natural-language test instructions and builds reusable regression suites.

+This is one of two different ideas I'm working on to build 'intelligent' AI based testing tools.
+The other is https://github.com/agileandy/AutoTest.
+Both are very much early WIP at the moment.
 ## Features

 ### Core Capabilities